GreatCowBASIC/Help/output/md/_chip.md

 The `#chip` directive is used to specify the chip model and frequency that GCBASIC will use.

-The `model` is the specific microcontroller - examples are "16F819".
+The `model` is the specific microcontroller - an example is "16F819".

 The `frequency` is the frequency of the chip in MHz, and is required for the delay and PWM routines.
-The following constants simplify setting specific frequencies. `31k`, `32.768K`, `125k`, `250k` or `500k`.
-Any of these constant can be used.
-As shown in the example below.
+The following constants simplify setting specific frequencies: `31k`, `32.768K`, `125k`, `250k`, or `500k`.
+Any of these constants can be used, as shown in the example below.

-If `frequency` is not present the compiler will select a frequency default frequency that should work for the microcontroller.
+If `frequency` is not present, the compiler will select a default frequency that should work for the microcontroller.

-If `numeric constant` is specified then the compiler will complete a simple math calculation to determine the frequency.
-The only supported math instruction is divide.
+If `numeric constant` is specified, then the compiler will complete a simple maths calculation to determine the frequency.
+The only supported maths operation is divide.

 <div class="orderedlist">